Great-Side-Projects/kafka/README.md

         SPRING_SECURITY_USER_NAME: admin #user for the kafka ui
         SPRING_SECURITY_USER_PASSWORD: admin #password for the kafka ui
     ```
-8. if you want to authenticate you client to kafka cluster with SASL, you have set the configuration in the client java, .net or python.
+8. if you want to authenticate you client to kafka cluster with SASL, you have set the configuration in the client java, .net, python, etc.

     ```yaml
     kafka:
       bootstrap-servers: localhost:9092